needle-mirror/com.unity.xr.openxr/Documentation~/index.md

 ## Known issues

-* For projects targeting HoloLens 2 that are using Out of the Box Unity OpenXR support, **Project Settings - &gt; Player - &gt; Resolution and Presentation - &gt; Run in Background** must be enabled.
-For projects that are using the Microsoft OpenXR extended support package this is not required.
 * An issue with an invalid stage space during startup may cause problems with the XR Origin component from the `com.unity.xr.interaction.toolkit` package, or the camera offset component in the `com.unity.xr.legacyinputhelpers` package.
 These packages will be updated shortly to contain fixes for this issue.
 Until then the workaround is to use the `Floor` Device Tracking Option setting.
 * OpenXR doesn't currently provide a way to get Acceleration and AngularAcceleration values on input devices, so these values will always be zero.